A quaint Alpine village, Andermatt calls to those wanting a true Swiss experience in idyllic landscapes straight out of frost-bitten dreams

-Traipsing across summer meadows carpeted with wildflowers and backed by snow-crested peaks, you might get the urge to belt out a good strong yodel into the crystal-clear mountain air.
+Imagine traipsing across summer meadows carpeted with wildflowers backed by snow-crested peaks.
+It’s as picturesque in real life as it sounds here.
+And when you finally make it there yourself, just be careful.
+You might get the urge to belt out a good strong yodel into the crystal-clear mountain air.
 If only you knew how.

-The village of Andermatt and surrounding region, a year-round vacation paradise, offer all the charm and beauty you expect to find in the glorious Swiss Alps.
-Tucked away at the foot of the Gotthard Pass in the Ursern Valley, halfway between Zurich and Milan and only 18 miles from Lake Lucerne, Andermatt (at an altitude of 4,737 feet) lies in the very heart of Switzerland.
-Certainly an off-the-beaten track destination, the town of about 1,500 people can be reached by car only via winding pass roads.
-Trains run there several times a day.
+The Alpine village of Andermatt and the surrounding region is a year-round vacation paradise for all.
+It offers all the charm and beauty you expect to find in the glorious Swiss Alps.
+Being tucked away at the foot of the Gotthard Pass in the Ursern Valley, Andermatt (at an altitude of 4,737 feet) lies in the very heart of Switzerland.
+In fact, it is halfway between Zurich and Milan and only 18 miles from Lake Lucerne.
+Certainly an off-the-beaten-track destination, the town of about 1,500 people can be reached by car only via winding pass roads.
+In addition to cars, trains run there several times a day.

 A total of eight nearby Alpine passes provide a bounty of scenic tour options.
 In the mountains around Andermatt, for example, your group can take a guided half-day trek with friendly pack goats, complete with picnic lunch.
 Just two miles from town is Devil’s Bridge, which spans the wild river running through the steep-walled Schöllenen Gorge; an easy 30-minute hiking loop provides a hair-raising glimpse into the depths of the chasm.
 Another excursion goes to Sasso San Gottardo, a tunnel-riddled, top-secret fortress built during World War II.

 For a top-of-the-world sensation, consider a cable car ride (in two stages) to the summit of the 9,714-foot Gemsstock.
-The rugged mountain is part of recently upgraded Ski Arena Andermatt-Sedrun, the largest ski destination in central Switzerland, with 75 miles of pistes and 22 lifts.
+The rugged mountain is part of an upgraded Ski Arena Andermatt-Sedrun.
+In fact, it’s the largest ski destination in central Switzerland, with 75 miles of pistes and 22 lifts.

-Alongside the established village center, the new Andermatt Reuss development shines with stylish hotels, shops and eateries.
-A cobblestone square called Piazza Gottardo is the centerpiece of this car-free area, which includes the Radisson Blu Hotel Reussen (see sidebar) and the fully equipped, home-like units offered by Andermatt Alpine Apartments.
+Alongside the established Alpine village center, the Andermatt Reuss development shines with stylish hotels, shops and eateries.
+A cobblestone square called Piazza Gottardo is the centerpiece of this car-free area.
+This includes the Radisson Blu Hotel Reussen (see sidebar) and the fully equipped, home-like units offered by Andermatt Alpine Apartments.

 Blending international flair with traditional Alpine character, Andermatt mirrors the best of Switzerland.